V-Sekai-fire/aria-character-core/MCP_INTEGRATION.md

 The Aria Engine MCP server provides temporal scheduling and planning capabilities through the Model Context Protocol, allowing external clients like VSCode to access AriaEngine's sophisticated hybrid temporal planner.

+**Current Status:** The MCP server is functional with working tool registration and basic scheduling capabilities.
+However, there are currently 7 failing integration tests related to response handling that need to be resolved.

 ## Features

 - **Temporal Scheduling**: Critical Path Method (CPM) with hybrid planning